yncyrydybyl/ride2go/doc/lt42/ARCH.md

 mode
 : a generally understood means of travelling (car, bus, cab, plane) graph model
-: shared graph containing data aggregated over time from traffic information providers route
+: shared graph containing data aggregated over time from different providers route
-: a waypoint path for a specific provider that does not include time information connection
+: a waypoint path for a specific provider that does not include time information trip
-: a waypoint path for a specific provider that does include time information waypoint
+: a route that does include time information waypoint
 : intermediary stops on routes found by an information provider spot
-: a waypoint reified by the shared graph model location
+: representation of waypoints in the shared graph model location
-: an object representing co-located waypoints/spots in the shared graph model connector
+: an object representing co-located waypoints/spots in the graph model connector
-: board component that supports resolving destination names and/or querying a provider for routes and connections board
+: board component that supports resolving destination names and/or querying a provider for routes and connections bowl
-: shared space that allows connectors to jointly construct a ride ride
+: shared space that allows connectors to jointly construct an answer ride
+: list of adjacent connections that solve the user's query answer
-: set of lists of adjacent connections that correspond to the user's query query
+: set if found trips that allow the construction of rides that match the user's query query
 : description of the ride the user was looking for, including start and stop location, times, preferred modes etc.